Rise to Success: Career Highlights of Zach Edey

 Discover the career path of Zach Edey, from the first major opportunity to industry-changing achievements.

-Zach Edey is a Canadian professional basketball player currently with the Memphis Grizzlies.
-Standing at 7'4", he's the tallest active NBA player and the tallest in Big Ten history.
-He played college basketball for Purdue, leading them to the NCAA championship game.
-Edey earned consecutive Big Ten Player of the Year and National Player of the Year awards in 2023 and 2024.
-He was drafted by the Grizzlies in the first round of the 2024 NBA draft.
+Zach Edey is a Canadian professional basketball player for the Memphis Grizzlies, notable for his exceptional height of 7 feet 4 inches.
+He played college basketball for the Purdue Boilermakers, achieving significant success, including leading his team to the NCAA championship game.
+Edey earned the Big Ten Player of the Year and consensus National Player of the Year awards in both 2023 and 2024.
+He was drafted in the first round of the 2024 NBA draft by the Grizzlies and holds the distinction of being the tallest active player in the NBA.

 2020: Commitment to Purdue

-In 2020, Zach Edey reclassified to the 2020 class and committed to playing college basketball for Purdue, choosing them over offers from Baylor and Santa Clara.
+In 2020, Zach Edey reclassified to the 2020 class and committed to playing college basketball for Purdue.

 On March 2, 2021, Zach Edey recorded a season-high 21 points and seven rebounds in a 73–69 win over Wisconsin.